cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ~~~
 Input:

- x: V's PRF input.
+ x:  Binary string in {0,1}^*.
- rG: Preprocessed element of GG.
+ rG: An element in GG.

 Output:

- M: Blinded representation of x using blind r, an element in GG.
+ M: An element in GG.

 Steps: